dudeperf3ct/dudeperf3ct.github.io/_posts/2018-10-08-Force-of-Multi-Layer-Perceptron.md

 Error (E) = Loss_Function(y, y_)

-This Error (E) is the backpropogated from output layer through hidden layer to input layer.
+This Error (E) is the backpropagated from output layer through hidden layer to input layer.

 <span class='red'>I-know-everything:</span> I am sure you got lot of questions now.
 So, shoot.